archanareddyse/jenkin/README.md

 Select the Created project from the list - > Click Ok!
 In the console we can view the output of the project!
 Next is to push the project into GitHub, for this, create a new repository in GitHub!
-Next is to push the project into GitHub, for this, create a new repository in GitHub!
 Click on create repository!
 Copy the HTTPs URL as shown to be copied into Jenkins!
 Open Git Bash to push the project into GitHub!